-- Upon request, the student/organization charged, the advisor or representative if any, and the Office of Student Support Services have the right to examine any supporting documents to be presented at the hearing at least seven (7) calendar days prior to the hearing. - All hearings are closed unless the charged student/ organization requests an open hearing and the Head of Student Support Services or designee approve of the open hearing. - All formal hearings require a majority to find a student/ organization responsible for violating the Student Code of Conduct. - All determinations by the disciplinary committee shall be made on the basis of whether there is a preponderance of the evidence that the charged student/organization violated the Student Code of Conduct. - 5.
-The complainant and the charged student/organization have the right to be assisted by any advisor or representative they choose, at their own expense.
-The complainant and charged student/organization are responsible for presenting their own information, and therefore, advisors or representatives are not permitted to speak or to participate directly in the hearing. - The complainant, the charged student/organization, and disciplinary committee are the only individuals in a hearing who have the right to present information and question witnesses. - 7.
+- 1. Upon request, the student/organization charged, and the Office of Student Support Services have the right to examine any supporting documents to be presented at the hearing at least seven (7) calendar days prior to the hearing. - All hearings are closed unless the charged student/ organization requests an open hearing and the Head of Student Support Services or designee approve of the open hearing. - All formal hearings require a majority to find a student/ organization responsible for violating the Student Code of Conduct. - 4.
+All determinations by the disciplinary committee shall be made on the basis of whether there is a preponderance of the evidence that the charged student/organization violated the Student Code of Conduct. - The complainant and charged student/organization are responsible for presenting their own information in the hearing. - The complainant, the charged student/organization, and disciplinary committee are the only individuals in a hearing who have the right to present information and question witnesses. - 7.
 The charged student/organization has the right to appear at a hearing to hear the evidence, offer explanatory and clarifying information and evidence and question any witnesses.
 The charged student may choose not to attend the hearing.
-If the student/organization, with notice, does not appear for a formal hearing, the information in support of the charges shall still be presented and considered.

-- 8. An audio and or video recording will be made of the hearing for the purpose of review by an appeal panel. - Findings of fact and recommended sanctions, if any, shall be made in writing by the Disciplinary Committee and submitted to the Head of Student Support Services or designee within seven (7) calendar days after the close of the hearing. - The Head of Student Support Services or designee will review the findings of fact and recommended sanctions reported by the disciplinary committee and may: - a. dismiss the charges; - b. affirm the recommended sanctions; and/or - c. impose a greater or lesser sanction than was recommended. - 11.
-The Head of Student Support Services shall submit a written decision within seven (7) calendar days after the receipt of the findings and recommended sanctions.
-The Head of Student Support Services shall inform the students of the decision made. - If the charged student does not appeal the decision within three (3) calendar days, such decision will be final.
+If the student/ organization, with or witout notice, does not appear for a formal hearing, the information in support of the charges shall still be presented and considered. - 8.
+An audio and or video recording will be made of the hearing for the purpose of review by an appeal panel. - Findings of fact and recommended sanctions, if any, shall be made in writing by the Disciplinary Committee and submitted to the Head of Student Support Services or designee within seven (7) calendar days after the close of the hearing. - 10.
+The Head of Student Support Services or designee will review the findings of fact and recommended sanctions reported by the disciplinary committee and may: - a. dismiss the charges;

+b. affirm the recommended sanctions; and/or

+c. impose a greater or lesser sanction than was recommended.

+- The Head of Student Support Services shall submit a written decision within seven (7) calendar days after the receipt of the findings and recommended sanctions.
+The Head of Student Support Services shall inform the students of the decision made. - 12.
+If the charged student does not appeal the decision within three (3) calendar days, such decision will be final.